LAripping/SmartSaber/README.md

   * `subVIs/sensors/`
   * `globals/`

-* Pattern Recognition placeholder data:
-  * The raw data streams (`patterns/`)

-  * The resulting charts for these sequences (`waveforms/`)

-    > As all sensors (and warriors) are different, these moves were recorded back in 2016 and are only provided as placeholder values to populate the UI views.
-It is thus almost impossible to actually imitate them.
-Instead, the user is encouraged to record their own moves according to their devices and wrist flexibilities.

 * Audiovisual FX Resources
   * `images/`
   * `sfx/`
   * `fonts/`

+* Pattern Recognition data:

+  > The following directories are the locations where the waveforms and data streams for each recorded move are saved on runtime, and are thus not maintained.
+  >
+  > Although the program is shipped with actual data populated in those places, it is  probably impossible to imitate them since every wrist and smartphone is different.
+Instead, the user is encouraged to record their own moves and then try to match them.

+  * The raw data streams (`patterns/`)

+  * The resulting charts for these sequences (`waveforms/`)

 The VI's code revolves around 2 loops: